A female researcher unboxing equipment and smiling at the camera

 Logistics Intern

-Being a Biology major has allowed her to develop skills within research labs and understand various types of laboratory equipment, which gives support to the program.
+Her courses have allowed her to develop skills within research labs and understand various types of laboratory equipment.
+She is excited to bring her experience and knowledge to the Seeding Labs team and support the program.

 Jennifer Raymond